caitlynw5/caitlynw5/README.md

 # Caitlyn Widjaja | Computer Science Student

-Aspiring Software Engineer with hands-on experience in analyzing data and building llms.
+Aspiring Software Engineer with hands-on experience in building with AI, data, and efficient systems.
 I focus on **clean code, scalable solutions, and continuous learning.**

 - 🎓 Computer Science at the Paul G. Allen School @ University of Washington